rogin/Snippets/Connect/Mirth.md

 1. Source raw inbound; source hl7 outbound.
 1. In the source transformer - check message len, if its zero or not HL7 or whatever.
-1. If its blank - then call destinationSet.removeAll(). this is superior to a filter; build a response message with the HTTP error you want; do some logging.
+1. If it's blank - then call `destinationSet.removeAll()`. this is superior to a filter; build a response message with the HTTP error you want; do some logging.
 1. If its not blank call the HL7 serializer and parse the message.
 Send it out of the source transformer. wrap the serializer call in a try/catch to send back a meaningful error message when the message is not blank, but fails serialization
 1. Destination takes hl7 as input so when the destination does actual work its got HL7.